magento/knowledge-base/src/best-practices/general/upgrade-plan-checklist-for-magento-commerce.md

 ▢    Monitor site for issues – performance, order processing, analytics, and others.

-▢    Perform an Adobe Commerce [security scan](https://account.magento.com/scanner/dashboard/) or other 3rd party scan and review potential security vulnerabilities.
+▢    Perform an Adobe Commerce [security scan](https://account.magento.com/scanner/dashboard/) or other third-party scan and review potential security vulnerabilities.

 ▢    Perform a retrospective with all stakeholders and document what went well and what didn’t and how to improve.